aturon/blog/_posts/2015-09-28-impl-trait.md

 of getting across the high-level situation as I see it.
 Of course, any actual proposal will need to address the questions that I skip over.

+**Update**: I removed the "elision" terminology, which was more confusing than helpful.
+I also now mention some implementation issues for the return type inference proposal.
+And I've toned down my preference in the wrapup; I'm becoming less certain :)

 ## The original proposal

 This post is about a topic near-and-dear to me -- my